mashupbots/socko/socko-docs/docs/guides/user_guide.markdown

 Socko assumes that you have your business rules implemented as Akka v2 Actors.

-Requests received by Socko will be passed to your actors within a Socko {{ page.ProcessingContextClass }}.
-Your actors use {{ page.ProcessingContextClass }} to read the request and write a response.
+Incoming messages received by Socko will be wrapped within a {{ page.SockoEventClass }} and passed to your routes for dispatching to your Akka actor handlers.
+Your actors use {{ page.SockoEventClass }} to read incoming data and write outgoing data.

-In the following `HelloApp` example, we have defined an actor called `HelloProcessor` and started an Akka system called `HelloExampleActorSystem`.
-The `HttpRequestContext` is used by `HelloProcessor` to write a response to the client.
+In the following `HelloApp` example, we have defined an actor called `HelloHandler` and started an Akka system called `HelloExampleActorSystem`.
+The `HttpRequestEvent` is used by the `HelloHandler` to write a response to the client.

     object HelloApp extends Logger {
       //
       // STEP #1 - Define Actors and Start Akka
-      // See `HelloProcessor`
+      // See `HelloHandler`
       //
       val actorSystem = ActorSystem("HelloExampleActorSystem")
     }